andrewharmellaw/andrewharmellaw.github.com/_posts/2017-05-09-gelfands-algebra-chunk-25-reduced-quadratic-equations.md

 It doesn't take a lot of imagination to realise that if you pick a value of {% m %}x{% em %} _in between_ {% m %}0.5{% em %} and {% m %}100{% em %}, you will get a value of {% m %}x^2{% em %} _in between_ {% m %}0.25{% em %} and {% m %}10000{% em %}.
 You could keep going _ad infinitum_ and end up with something approaching a line.
 The point Gelfand wants us to grok is, somewhere on this line we will find {% m %}x^2 = q%{% em %}, and therefore we have proven that {% m %}q{% em %} exists, even if we can't calculate it exactly.

-The last parts of this section in Gelfand (and of the next chunk) are concerned with stepping you through proving that, while numbers like {% m %}\sqrt{2}{% em %} and {% m %}\sqrt{3}{% em %} _exist_, we can't represent them via [a rational number]().
+The last parts of this section in Gelfand{% sidenote 'sn-id' "And of [the next Chunk.](https://andrewharmellaw.github.io/2017/05/16/gelfands-algebra-chunk-26-proving-irrational-roots/)" %} are concerned with stepping you through proving that, while numbers like {% m %}\sqrt{2}{% em %} and {% m %}\sqrt{3}{% em %} _exist_, we can't represent them via [a rational number](https://www.mathsisfun.com/definitions/rational-number.html).
 This is where the Greeks became unstuck as they only had integers and rational numbers based on integers.
-Luckily, we now have other types of number, the irrational numbers which we introduced in [chunk x - xxxxxx](), and also encountered in [chunk y - yyyyyy]().
+Luckily, we now have other types of number, the irrational numbers which we introduced in [Chunk 1 - Fundamentals](https://andrewharmellaw.github.io/2016/11/16/gelfands-algebra-chunk-1-fundamentals/), and also encountered in [the previous Chunk - Equations, Schmequations](https://andrewharmellaw.github.io/2017/04/25/gelfands-algebra-chunk-24-equations-schmequations/).

 However, seeing as we've covered a lot in this chunk, we'll stop for now after the next small section.

-## Tricks Arising - A Subtlety of Notation
+## Tricks Arising

+### More Than a Subtlety of Notation - The Difference Between {% m %}-2{% em %} and {% m %}(-2){% em %}
 We need to cover a little convention in notation.
 It is the fact that there is a difference in maths between {% m %}-2{% em %} and {% m %}(-2){% em %}.
 What is it?
 If we the same "squaring" operation on both of them you'll see it.

 We'll take the second one first